BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 Once obtained, the vendor jars will need to be deployed with the HJB servlet.
-Both the HJB source and binary distributions include a build file that contains an Ant task that simplifies this procedure.
+Both the HJB source and binary distributions include a build file containing an Ant task that simplifies this procedure.
+See installation_ for further details

+.. _installation: ./installation.html

 .. _Sun website: http://java.sun.com/products/jms/docs.html